icbi-lab/atlas_protocol/docs/before-you-begin.md

 In order to make conda environments work with jupyter notebooks, we suggest installing [nb_conda_kernels](https://github.com/Anaconda-Platform/nb_conda_kernels).

-Alternatively, you can obtain a [singularity container](TODO) with all dependencies pre-installed.
+Alternatively, you can obtain a singluarty container <!-- [singularity container](TODO) --> with all dependencies pre-installed.

 ## Obtain and preprocess single-cell datasets